pantelisantonoudiou/MatWAND/Docs/Inputs.md

 # Inputs
-MatWAND was originally designed to process data from labchart.
+MatWAND was originally designed to process data saved from labchart into matlab and adibin files.

-The inputs need to be structured in one of two formats in order to be processed by MatWAND
+Therefore the inputs need to be structured in one of two following formats in order to be processed by MatWAND.

 # a) .mat files containing the raw traces
 Input structure is a .mat file that contains: